MelanieCrissey/old-melaniecrissey.com/source/blog/slack.markdown

 3. **I _really_ like to read and type.** I got my first AOL Instant Messenger account in fifth grade, and I've been blissfully avoiding phone calls ever since.
 I love digesting written words and would rather read a transcript than plug in headphones to watch a video.
 Because I genuinely enjoy and feel energized by reading, I'm probably a lot more comfortable in Slack than someone who communicates most best with a different medium.
 If the next generation of work collaboration tools ends up being something with a voice-user interface, I'll be up the creek without a paddle.

+Still, I hope that some of the tips I've shared here will help someone feel more zen in Slack-land.